pay-rise

 It’s that time of year again.
 Your performance on the job was superb.
 Your boss congratulates you and tells you that you’re getting a hefty pay rise.
 You suddenly feel a lot richer.
 Your disposable income has shot up.
 Your living expenses are no different today than they were yesterday.
-So does it makes to spend all your extra income (after tax) on luxuries?
-In other words, should you use your entire extra disposable income to increase your discretionary spending?
+So does it make sense to spend all your extra income (after tax) on luxuries?
+In other words, is it wise to use your entire extra disposable income to increase your discretionary spending?

 On the face of it, it’s tempting.
 In fact many of us would do just that.
 We tend to improve our standard of living in line with our rising income, assuming that we’ve covered our basic living expenses.
 But there are two things that make this spend-it-all approach questionable: inflation and retirement.